Victor, Rush-Henrietta take cheerleading state titles

 The Blue Devils were a convincing winner in the Division 1 Large school bracket.
 Hilton came in second, but was almost five points behind.
 It was the second title for Victor and the first since 2018.

-Rush-Henrietta were best in the Co-Ed division.
-Section Five were far and away best in this bracket with Webster Thomas finishing second place.
-The Titans were a point and change behind R-H, but six points ahead of third place North Rockland.
+Rush-Henrietta was best in the Co-Ed division.
+Section Five was far and away best in this bracket with Webster Thomas finishing second place.
+The Titans were a point and change behind R-H, but six points ahead of third-place North Rockland.
 This was the first cheerleading state championship for Rush-Henrietta.

 Gates Chili was 5th in the Division 1 Small school competition.
 It was the best finish in Spartan program history.